Menu Menu Open

 PrEP

-Click here for information about PrEP in Filipino, Indonesian, Malay (TBC), Spanish, Portuguese.
+Click here for information about PrEP in Filipino, Indonesian, Spanish, Portuguese.

-Pre-Exposure Prophylaxis (PrEP) is an antiretroviral medication used to reduce the risk of contracting HIV.
-When taken regularly as prescribed, PrEP can reduce your risk of getting HIV by up to almost 100%.
+Pre-Exposure Prophylaxis (PrEP) is a medication used to reduce the risk of contracting HIV.
+When taken as prescribed, PrEP can reduce your risk of getting HIV by up to almost 100%.

-While PrEP works at preventing HIV, it does nothing to stop STIs like chlamydia, gonorrhoea, syphilis and herpes.
-Condoms are the best way to prevent HIV, STIs and pregnancy, and studies show that anxiety around sex is significantly reduced for people who use both condoms and PrEP.
+While PrEP works at preventing HIV, it does nothing to stop other sexually transmissible infections (STIs) like chlamydia, gonorrhoea, syphilis and herpes.
+Condoms are the best way to prevent both STIs and pregnancy.
+Studies show that anxiety around sex is significantly reduced for people who use both condoms and PrEP.

 Who can take PrEP